 Davis real estate is some of the most expensive in North Carolina, although Davis house values don't compare to the most expensive real estate in the U.S.

-Davis is a blue-collar town, with 38.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Davis is a town of professionals, construction workers and builders, and managers.
-There are especially a lot of people living in Davis who work in legal occupations (16.89%), healthcare (12.16%), and business and financial occupations (11.49%).
+Davis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Davis is a town of managers, construction workers and builders, and professionals.
+There are especially a lot of people living in Davis who work in management occupations (31.01%), legal occupations (12.03%), and business and financial occupations (11.39%).

-A relatively large number of people in Davis telecommute to their jobs.
-Overall, about 28.38% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.97% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Davis is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Davis is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The overall education level of Davis citizens is substantially higher than the typical US community, as 30.60% of adults in Davis have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Davis is somewhat higher than in the average US city of 21.84%: 25.68% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Davis in 2022 was $27,111, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $108,444 for a family of four.
+The per capita income in Davis in 2022 was $31,922, which is middle income relative to North Carolina and the nation.
+This equates to an annual income of $127,688 for a family of four.

 The people who call Davis home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Davis residents report their race to be White.
-Important ancestries of people in Davis include English, Irish, German, Portuguese, and French.
+The greatest number of Davis residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Davis include English, Irish, German, Welsh, and European.

 The most common language spoken in Davis is English.
 Other important languages spoken here include Italian and Polish.